Our Team | The AIR Equity Initiative

 Managing Director, AIR Equity Initiative

 Terris Ross is managing director of the AIR Equity Initiative.
 In this role, Dr. Ross works to refine the long-term, substantive agenda of the Equity Initiative with a focus on the intersections of education, work, justice, and health.
 She provides intellectual and technical leadership to improve educational and economic opportunity, with deep appreciation for the challenges faced by communities segregated by race or place.
-This includes providing oversight of the Educational Equity through Policy Implementation grant competition and building partnerships to connect AIR’s work with policy, practice, and other researchers and funders.
+This includes providing oversight of the Educational Equity portfolio and building partnerships to connect AIR’s work with policy, practice, and other researchers and funders.

 Dr. Ross has more than 15 years of experience leveraging research, evidence, and data for school improvement and policy reform.
 Prior to joining AIR, she was the vice president of policy and advocacy at Leadership for Educational Equity (LEE), a national nonprofit dedicated to developing equity-minded civic leaders in policy, advocacy, elected, and community organizing roles.
 Learn more about Dr. Ross.